AkinoYuiko/DST-Fixed/README.md

 # DST-Fixed
-Mods in DSTogayther Server.
+Mods in DuckParadise Server.
 Each can be enabled or disabled.

 - Default On